hrishikeshio/merkle/readme.md

 Builds a Merkle tree using either sha512, sha256, ripemd160, whirlpool, sha1, md5 or none algorithms.

+## hrishikeshio's fork
+Modified the library to use soliditysha3. the tests are not updated and hence  will fail. but the library should work fine.

 ## Usage

 ### Build a Merkle tree